CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that excels in completeness and distinctiveness.
-It clearly defines when to use and when not to use the skill, includes a specific command trigger (/plan-interview), and distinguishes itself from general planning skills.
-The main area for improvement is in specificity of the concrete actions performed during the interview process.
+This is a well-structured skill description that excels in completeness and distinctiveness.
+It clearly defines when to use and when NOT to use the skill, includes an explicit command trigger (/plan-interview), and distinguishes itself from general planning skills.
+The main weakness is that the specific capabilities could be more concretely enumerated rather than described at a category level.

 Suggestions